 The MSDH Women's Health Program is also responsible for an Osteoporosis Screening and Awareness Program.
-Osteoporosis is a silent disease frequently discovered when an unexpected fracture of a hip, the spine, or a wrist occurs.
+Osteoporosis is a silent disease frequently discovered when an unexpected fracture of a bone occurs.
 Recognizing the seriousness of this disease, the Mississippi Legislature authorized the MSDH to establish, maintain, and promote a prevention and treatment education program.
-In CY 2009, MSDH screened 1,765 women and men using a Luna PIXI Densitometer; 66 of these individuals were found to be osteoporotic (osteoporosis); 427 were osteopenic (low bone mass); and 1,272 were normal.